DattatreyaReddy/cultify/README.md

 1. Navigate to **Actions** tab
 2. Select the latest workflow run
 3. Click on the job to view logs
-4. Look for success message: "✓ Class booked successfully!"
+4. Look for success message: "Class booked successfully!"

 ## Configuration Details